Monastersky/fraud-detection/README.md

 I ran also ran the unsupervised model K-means but however my results were not good.

 I also ran a Bayesian logistic regression to see if having a distribution of coefficients would give me better predictability.
-Unfortunately, the Bayesian logistic regression had worse scores with an average recall score of .795.
+Unfortunately, the Bayesian logistic regression had worse scores with an average recall score of .795 with considerably worse accuracy scores.

 ![](plots/pymc_dist.png)